 The Hamilton Beach Professional is a large, expensive model that didn't quite stack up to the rest of the competition.
 It only scored above average in our slicing and shredding tests, making it almost impossible to recommend.
 This model has a decently high list price, especially compared to models that scored significantly better, in some cases getting beat out by models that cost around $150 less.

 These rankings were determined after close to two months testing these products in an exhaustive head-to-head style competition, with countless veggies being sent to their doom on whirling blades.
-You can see how the Hamilton Beach Professional and the rest of the models scored in the chart below.

 We completed over 25 separate tests to rank these products, the details which are outlined in the sections below.
 These tests were arranged into six metrics: chopping, mixing, pureeing, shredding, slicing, and ease of cleaning.